Quick and Quiffed Roast Quail with dried fruit

 Q was once a little quail

-Have a look – they really do have a quiff!
+Have a look at the image at the bottom of this post – they really do have a quiff!

 In order to ‘manage your expectations’ I should explain that this recipe for roast quail is only truly ‘quick’ the second time around.
 It’s a bit fiddly to begin with, but once you get the hang of it, by about quail number six, it doesn’t take long.